Snowshoeing Mirror Lake Wisconsin State Park:

 Enjoy the Winter:

 It has been a great many years since I enjoyed a Wisconsin winter.
-When I was young I loved playing in the snow.
-Spending hours outdoors sledding or building a snow fort it didn’t matter.
-Often times I wouldn’t come in until my hands and feet had gone numb.
+When I was young, I loved playing in the snow.
+Spending my hours outdoors sledding or building a snow fort it didn’t matter.
+Often I wouldn’t come in until my hands and feet had gone numb.

 Not this year.
 This year is going to be different!
-For the first time ever my entire family is properly outfitted for winter with footwear and snow pants.
+For the first time, my entire family is outfitted adequately for winter with footwear and snow pants.

 Due to pain, I couldn’t hike the entire Echo Rock trail.
 But I did make it to the bridge before I had to turn around.

-If you have read my post hiking The Dells of The Eau Claire River or Wisconsin’s McGilvray “7 bridges” hike then you already know that I have a weird obsession with bridges.
-I enjoy photographing them and find them kind of awesome.
+If you have read my post hiking The Dells of The Eau Claire River or Wisconsin’s McGilvray “7 bridges” hike, then you already know that I have a weird obsession with bridges.
+I enjoy photographing them and find them interesting.

-Not really sure what that is about.
-But it is, what it is.
+Not sure what that is about, but it is, what it is.

 When spending time outdoors always be respectful of nature, use common sense and please follow any posted rules.